Kicksecure/privleap/PROTOCOL.md

   whether they simply aren't allowed to perform the action, or whether the action doesn't even exist.

-`privleapd` will only send any of the above server-sent messages exactly once per session, and will only parse the first one of each of the above client-sent messages per session. `privleapd` will terminate the session immediately after sending `UNAUTHORIZED`, or immediately after sending both `RESULT_EXITCODE`.
-It is an error for the client to send more than one of the above client-sent messages per session, and doing so will result in `privleapd` forcibly disconnecting the client.
+`privleapd` will only parse the first one of each of the above client-sent messages per session. `privleapd` will terminate the session immediately after sending `UNAUTHORIZED`, or immediately after sending `RESULT_EXITCODE`. privleapd *may* send multiple `RESULT_STDOUT` and `RESULT_STDERR` messages in a single session.

 In actual operation, the client (most likely `leaprun`) is expected to open a session with `privleapd` and send a `SIGNAL` message.
 If the user is